Staircase solutions and stability in vertically confined salt-finger convection: Single-mode solutions and stability at

 The solution profiles in figures \ref{fig:profile_R_rho_T2S_40_tau_0p01_Pr_7_A2_A3}(a)-(d) indicate that the A2 and A3 solutions spontaneously break the midplane reflection symmetry; states obtained via reflection in the midplane are therefore also solutions.
 In particular, the profile $z+\bar{S}_0(z)$ no longer passes through $(1/2,1/2)$.
 However, the reconstructed total salinity profile and the isocontours of the streamfunction in figures \ref{fig:profile_R_rho_T2S_40_tau_0p01_Pr_7_A2_A3}(e)-(f) still resemble, qualitatively, the S2 and S3 profiles that distinguish these two asymmetric solutions.
 In particular, the A2 streamlines show two counter-rotating but unequal rolls in the vertical while the A3 solution exhibits three counter-rotating rolls, much as in the S2 and S3 states shown in figures \ref{fig:profile_R_rho_T2S_40_tau_0p01}(i)-(j).
 Solutions that are asymmetric with respect to midplane reflection have been seen in magnetoconvection with a depth-dependent magnetic diffusivity \citep[figure 17]{julien2000nonlinear} but are a consequence of forced symmetry breaking.
 Here, such asymmetric solutions originate from spontaneous symmetry breaking.

 The stability of these solutions is indicated by thick (stable) and thin (unstable) lines in figure \ref{fig:bif_diag_low_Ra_S2T}.
-Near onset, i.e., in the large or small wavenumber regime, S1 is stable and with the largest $Sh$ among all the solutions shown in the figure, a finding that is broadly consistent with the `relative stability' criterion of \citet{malkus1958finite}.
+The single-mode S1 solution is stable near both ends but loses stability to TF1 for intermediate wavenumbers $k_x$.
+However, in either case the stable solution corresponds to the largest $Sh$ among all the solutions shown in the figure, a finding that is broadly consistent with the `relative stability' criterion of \citet{malkus1958finite}.
+However, this is no longer so for smaller Prandtl numbers, as discussed in \S\ref{sec:results_Pr_0p05}

 The dynamics of unstable solutions are typically not easy to isolate and analyze without suitable initial conditions.
-Here, we use our single-mode solutions as initial conditions for DNS to provide additional insight into their stability.
+Here, we use our single-mode solutions as initial conditions for 2D DNS to provide additional insight into their stability.
 We set the horizontal domain size as $L_x\in [2\pi /18, 4\pi]$ and then use the single-mode solution profile at $k_x=2\pi/L_x$, $k_y=0$, to construct a 2D initial condition using the ansatz in \eqref{eq:normal_mode}.
-The final state after $t=3000$ for different $L_x$ and initial conditions based on S1, S2, S3, and TF1 solutions is summarized in table \ref{tab:DNS_transition_low_Ra_S2T_Pr_7}.
+The final state after $t=3,000$ for different $L_x$ and initial conditions based on S1, S2, S3, and TF1 solutions is summarized in table \ref{tab:DNS_transition_low_Ra_S2T_Pr_7}.
 For small horizontal domains ($L_x\leq 2\pi /10$) the domain constrains the finger to be tall and thin and the DNS results with S1, S2, and S3 initial conditions all transition to a solution resembling the one-layer solution S1.
 This is consistent with the stability observation in the bifurcation diagram in figure \ref{fig:bif_diag_low_Ra_S2T}.
 The DNS also provides the final $Sh$ numbers and these values are plotted using black squares in figure \ref{fig:bif_diag_low_Ra_S2T}(a).
 The predicted $Sh$ from the single-mode solution is close to the DNS results, especially close to the high wavenumber onset of the S1 solution ($k_x=19.251$).
-The accuracy of the single-mode equations close to the high wavenumber onset is a consequence of the strong damping of modes with wavenumbers $k_x=2\pi n/L_x$ ($n\in \mathbb{Z}$ and $n\geq 2$, e.g., $k_x=4\pi/L_x$, $k_x=6\pi /L_x$) that leaves only the trivial solution at these wavenumbers (see figure \ref{fig:bif_diag_low_Ra_S2T})
+The accuracy of the single-mode equations close to the high wavenumber onset is a consequence of the strong damping of modes with wavenumbers $k_x=2\pi n/L_x$ ($n\in \mathbb{Z}$ and $n\geq 2$, e.g., $k_x=4\pi/L_x$, $k_x=6\pi /L_x$) that leaves only the trivial solution at these wavenumbers (see figure \ref{fig:bif_diag_low_Ra_S2T}).
+As $k_x$ decreases, the DNS results start to deviate from the single-mode predictions (figure \ref{fig:bif_diag_low_Ra_S2T}(a)), a consequence of the departure of the horizontal salinity profile from the assumed sinusoidal form; see, e.g., the total salinity at $z=0.1$ in figure \ref{fig:horizontal_variation}.